Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 This means `main` no longer has access to the variable, so we can't use it any more.

-In that case we can explicitly clone the value... but that still doesn't work as we haven't explicitly described the parameters of the function as mutable.
+We can hold on to ownership by explicitly cloning the values... but that still doesn't work as we haven't explicitly described the parameters of the function as mutable.

 So let's do that, and now we get "Initial value, Initial value" output (because we're changing copies of the data), but look we also got warnings...

-...but only on the `update_string` function so I am going to call Rust out for not picking up the same problem in `update_example`.
+...but only on the `update_string` function, so I _am_ going to call Rust out for not picking up the same problem in `update_example`.

 Look, I did say _almost_ no surprises.